-On startup (Screen1.Initialize), a Notifier component prompts the user to enter his email.
-When the user enters it (Notifier.AfterTextInput), his entry is put into a variable and label, and then GetValue is called to get the list of voters.
-Note that GetValue isn't called directly in Screen.Initialize because we need the user's email to be set first.
+Upon startup (Screen1.Initialize), a Notifier component prompts the user to type an email address.
+When the user does so, and the Notifier.AfterTextInput event handler is triggered, the entry is put into a variable and label, and then GetValue is called to get the list of voters.
+Note that GetValue isn't called directly in Screen.Initialize, because we need the user's email address to be set first.

-So, with these blocks, when the app initializes, it prompts the user for his email and then calls GetValue with a tag of "voterlist."
-When the list arrives from the Web, GotValue will be triggered.
-Here's what we want to happen:
+So, with these blocks, when the app initializes, it prompts the user to type an email address and then calls GetValue with a tag of "voterlist."
+When the list arrives from the Web, GotValue is triggered.
+Here's what should happen:

-- GotValue should check if the data that arrives is nonempty (someone has used the app and initiated the voter list).
-If there is data (a voter list), we should check if our particular user's email is already in the voter list.
-If it's not, it should be added to the list, and the updated list should be stored back to the database. - If there isn't yet a voter list in the database, we should create one with the user's email as the only item.
+- GotValue should check if the data that arrives is non-empty (someone has used the app and initiated the voter list).
+If there is data (a voter list), GotValue should check if our particular user's email address is already in the voter list.
+If it's not, it should be added to the list, and the updated list should be stored back to the database. - If there isn't yet a voter list in the database, we should create one with the user's email address as the only item.

-Figure 22-10 shows the blocks for this behavior.
+Figure 22-9 shows the blocks for this behavior.

-The blocks first ask if a nonempty voter list came back from the database by calling is a list?.
+The blocks first ask if a non-empty voter list came back from the database by calling is a list?
 If so, the data is put into the variable voterList.
-Remember, voterList will have emails for everyone who has used this app.
-But we don't know if this particular user is in the list yet, so we have to check.
-If the user is not yet in the list, he is added with add item to list, and the updated list is stored to the web database.
+Remember, voterList will have email addresses for everyone who has used this app.
+However, we don't know if this particular user is in the list yet, so we need to check.
+If the user is not yet in the list, the user's email address is added with add item to list, and the updated list is stored to the web database.